SteeltoeOSS/Documentation/docs/3-connectors/oauth.md

 >CAUTION: Self-signed certificates are inherently insecure.
 Never use them for a production environment.

 The samples and most templates are already set up to read from `appsettings.json`.
-See [Reading Configuration Values](#reading-configuration-values).

 ### Cloud Foundry

 There are multiple ways to set up OAuth services on Cloud Foundry.

-In the [quick start](#6-1-quick-start), we used a user-provided service to define a direct binding to the Cloud Foundry UAA server.
+There is a user-provided service to define a direct binding to the Cloud Foundry UAA server.
 Alternatively, you can use the [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) product to provision an OAuth service binding.
 The process to create service binding varies for each of the approaches.

 Regardless of which you choose, once the service is bound to your application, the connector's settings are available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values).

 ### Add OAuthServiceOptions